 - 4.1.
 The Catering Manager will be involved in the Care Plan at an early stage.
 A suitable approach to meals and drinks can be worked out that is practical and achievable.
 Parent/Carers may wish to see the canteen and other food areas. - 4.2.
 It may be appropriate to avoid using certain foods.
 The needs of all the pupils and staff should be considered as well as those who cannot eat certain foods.
-Nuts and fish for example are well-liked foods and are options for those who do not eat other items such as red meat.
+St Bonaventure's is a 'nut free' school.